Join millions of Canadians who have already trusted Loans Canada

-Paying property taxes may not be the most pleasant experience, but it’s a necessity for homeowners.
-You may have noticed that your property taxes tend to change every year, which is often because of the regular property tax assessment that your local government conducts.
+There are plenty of bills that come with owning a home, and property taxes are one of them.
+Yet you may have noticed that your property taxes tend to change every year, which is often because of the regular property tax assessment that your local government conducts.
+But what is a property tax assessment?
+And how exactly does it affect your property tax bills?
+Here’s what you need to know.

 What Is A Property Tax Assessment?

-The property taxes you pay are based largely on the value of your home.
-Local governments use the revenue generated from property taxes to cover the cost of various public services they provide.
-Such as policing, road maintenance, street lighting, public schools, and so forth.
+Local governments use the revenue generated from property taxes to cover the cost of various public services they provide such as policing, road maintenance, street lighting, public schools, and so forth.

-A property tax assessment is a way for governments to place value on real estate to charge property owners the appropriate amount of taxes.
-Any changes made to a property during a tax year.
-Such as major renovations or a change in ownership.
-Are factored into property tax calculations.
+A property tax assessment is a way for governments to value real estate for taxation.
+Any changes made to a property during a tax year, such as major renovations or a change in ownership, are factored into property tax calculations.

 How Are Property Taxes Calculated?

-As mentioned, the property taxes you’re charged are based on your home’s current market value.
+As mentioned, the property taxes you’re charged are based on your home’s current market value and your municipal tax rate.
 Generally speaking, property taxes are calculated by multiplying the tax base by the tax rate.

-The tax base is the total dollar value of your home to which the property tax rate is applied.
-Whenever a new property assessment roll takes place, this often results in an increase in property values, though not always.
+• Tax Base — The tax base is the total dollar value of your home to which the property tax rate is applied.

-As mentioned, the value of property directly influences how much a property owner will pay in property taxes.
-There are 3 main methods used by appraisers to determine the value of a property:
+There are three main methods used by appraisers to determine the value of a property:

 Cost Method